BrunoZell/AskFi.Sdk/docs/sdk.md

 ### Orient - Semantic Transformations

-It is important to realize that those recorded perceptions are not synonymous with the state of the external system.
+It is important to realize that those recorded percepts are not synonymous with the state of the external system.
 In most cases, the state itself is not directly accessible.

-Therefore, there is some reconstruction to be done to convert recorded perceptions into a local imaginative state of the system. for this, the SDK defined **Queries**.
+Therefore, there is some reconstruction to be done to convert recorded percepts into a local imaginative state of the system. for this, the SDK defined **Queries**.

 This is done on a best-effort bases with pragmatism in mind.
 Only relevant state must be computed, as defined by the trading strategy.
 Secondly, the rules with which that state is computed may not exactly match the behavior of the system.
 In some cases this imprecision does not matter.
 In other cases it does, where it is an iterative process to fine tune the rules so that all recorded observations are in line with the modelled behavior (i.e. there are no inconsistencies).